College Educational Testing

 In the university setting, a college student who has a disability, or suspects that they might have a disability or learning difference, cannot receive accommodations unless there is documentation of their specific need by a qualified professional.
 We help to thoroughly examine the differences the student faces and what accommodations and supports may be most appropriate, to afford equitable access to their curriculum.

-We work with university personnel to ensure that our evaluations provide all of the information that is needed to successfully support the student in their higher education endeavors.
+We have worked with university personnel from all over Ohio to ensure that our evaluations provide all of the information that is needed to successfully support the student in their higher education endeavors.
 Appropriate accommodations can provide a student with the right amount of support that will take them through their college career and help them to successfully earn their degree and demonstrate what they know.
 I take great pride in ensuring that education is accessible to all students, no matter the learning difference.
-We also provide evaluations to confirm diagnoses for high-stakes testing, such as the Medical College Admission Test (MCAT), so that accommodations may be provided.
+We also provide evaluations to confirm diagnoses for high-stakes testing, such as the SAT, ACT, GRE, and Medical College Admission Test (MCAT), so that accommodations may be provided.

 Educational evaluations at the university level are tailored to the specific need(s) of the student.
 An evaluation typically consists of testing cognitive functioning, academic skills and achievement, social/emotional skills, and executive functioning.
 Background history, medical information, and interviews are also a part of this process to ensure that all areas of the student are considered.
 After the evaluation, we will meet to review the results and recommendations.
 At that time, a comprehensive report is provided for you to keep.